What is Nest?

 I’m not sure I have all the information Nest is asking for – where can I find it?

-A lot of the information that you provide when you sign up to Nest and complete your profile is linked to the NDIS funding/requirements that you have.
-Usually that information can be found as part of your NDIS paperwork/plan.
-You don’t have to provide this information to Nest, but if you do, the matches that you get when searching will be much better and more suited to your needs and wants.
+A lot of the information Nest requires to complete your profile is linked to the type of accommodation you are looking for.
+If you have SDA funding, usually that information can be found as part of your NDIS paperwork/plan.
+If you are looking for affordable or social housing, you will need to provide information about your income.
+You don’t have to provide this information to Nest, but if you do, your search results and the email notifications about new listings will better reflect your requirements and preferences.

-This information is not shared with anyone else (such as providers) until you decide that you want to submit an application for a room.
+Your profile information is not shared with anyone (such as providers) until you apply for a room.

 Why does Nest need all this information?

 What sort of information about me does Nest provide to providers?